Postgraduate taught courses

 Variety and Flexibility

 We offer programmes to suit every type of student:

-The University of Reading has one of the best collections of books and journals in TESOL and Applied Linguistics in the United Kingdom, including an excellent electronic collection that allows students to access many online books and articles off campus.
-Many MA modules are supported by specialist article collections.
+The University of Reading has one of the best collections of books and journals in TESOL and Applied Linguistics in the United Kingdom, including an excellent electronic collection that allows students to access most books and articles online and off campus.
 There is also a self-access learning centre, access to language corpus facilities and several computer laboratories.

 Things to do now

 - Find out about our MA in Applied Linguistics

 - Find out about our MA in TESOL